BigDataIA-Fall2024-Team-5/Assignment1-GAIA-OpenAI-Evaluation-Tool/README.md

 ## Key Features

 - **GAIA Dataset Integration**: The app loads questions from the GAIA benchmark dataset, allowing users to evaluate how well ChatGPT's answers match the "final answer" provided in the dataset.
-- **File Retrieval**: For questions with associated files (e.g., images, audio), the app downloads and uploads these files to AWS S3 for secure storage.
+- **File Retrieval**: The application preprocesses various file formats (such as text, CSV, Excel, JSON-LD, Word, PDF, and PowerPoint) and uploads these files to AWS S3 for secure storage.
+Unsupported files, including audio, image and zip formats, are flagged accordingly.
 - **ChatGPT Evaluation**: The core functionality revolves around using ChatGPT to generate answers for each question.
 The generated responses are then compared to the final answers in the dataset to determine their accuracy.
 - **AWS S3 and Azure SQL Integration**: Files are securely stored in AWS S3, and processed data (including file paths and evaluation results) is pushed to an Azure SQL database.
 - **User and Admin Management**: The app includes a role-based access control system.
 Admins can manage users, promote them to admin roles, or delete them.
 The system also includes a registration page for new users.